Georgia medical care programs for uninsured and health insurance plans.

 Patients who lack adequate health insurance in Georgia can look into a number of programs that are offered by the state and its partner organizations.
-Resources can help the low income and underinsured access services such as medications, basic health care, and specialty services.
+Resources can help the low income and underinsured access services such as medications, basic health care, free health insurance plans and specialty services.

 Much of the funding comes from the federal government with additional resources provided directly by Georgia and other non-profit agencies.
 Several programs are provided to children and people with specific medical conditions, such as cancer.
-In addition, families in Georgia with pre-existing medical needs and conditions may also receive coverage.
+In addition, families in Georgia with pre-existing medical needs and conditions may also receive coverage from health insurance plans.

 Income limits are in place as well.
 While some of these resources may require enrollees to pay a portion of the bill, other programs will provide free health care to the needy and cover all costs.
 Oftentimes care is available on a sliding fee scale, so participants will need to pay only what they can afford to.
 The primary medical assistance programs in Georgia are listed below.